Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: Electron-Electron Collisions

 For temperatures below $T_\textrm{BG,W}$ but still above $T_\textrm{BG}$, electron-electron scattering processes that violate chirality no longer contribute and the Lorenz ratio satisfies the equality in Eq.(\ref{lorenz_ratio_ht_no_chirality_breaking}).
 As in the case of intravalley scattering, this is only valid where the dominant phonon decay channel is associated to scattering with electrons.
 Otherwise, $L\rightarrow L_0$.

 At low temperatures, virtual phonons cannot be considered on-shell.
-Scattering amplitudes for processes that include more than one chirality involve more complicated wavefunction overlaps but otherwise share the relatively similar simple form of Eq.(\ref{scattering_amplitude_squared_low_temperature}) (see section \ref{appendix_hamiltonian_and_scattering_amplitudes} of \cite{SupplementaryMaterial}).
+Scattering amplitudes for processes that include more than one chirality involve more complicated wavefunction overlaps but otherwise share the relatively similar simple form of Eq.(\ref{scattering_amplitude_squared_low_temperature}) (see section \ref{appendix_hamiltonian_and_scattering_amplitudes} of the appendix).
 The integral for the chirality conserving process $(L,R) \rightarrow (L,R)$ is analogous to the one performed for $(L,L) \rightarrow (L,L)$ in Eq.(\ref{ee_intraband_low_T_result}), whereas the one for chirality-violating processes now includes the momentum conservation delta shown in Eq.(\ref{chirality_violating_delta}).
 This delta, along with the restriction that all electron momenta lie on the Fermi sphere, restricts the available phase space as is the case with umklapp scattering \cite{PhysRevB.23.2718,Ziman:100360}.
 For $2b \ge 4p_f$, these processes are not kinematically allowed.
 The only interesting parameter space for us to consider is then the relation $2p_f < 2b < 4p_f$, as our model relies on the assumption that $2p_f < b$, where chiralities are well defined.
-While these integrals can be performed analytically, the end result are somewhat complicated expressions of $b$, and are written in section (\ref{appendix_chirality_violating_internode_scattering}) of the Supplementary Material \cite{SupplementaryMaterial} for reference.
+While these integrals can be performed analytically, the end result are somewhat complicated expressions of $b$, and are written in section B4 of the Supplementary Material \cite{SupplementaryMaterial} for reference.
+In the end one finds that they also lead to a $U^2T^2$ scaling for the inverse relaxation times just like the chirality-conserving processes (\ref{ee_intraband_low_T_result}).
+Conversely to that result however, they also contibute to the relaxation of the electric current because of the Umklapp-like nature of (\ref{chirality_violating_delta}).